Becoming a social housing tenant

 How do I apply for extra care housing?

-Contact the council social work team 'Information Needs & Access' on 020 7974 4000.
+Contact the council social work team ‘access & support’ on 020 7974 4000 and select ‘adult social care’ when prompted.
 A social worker will then contact you to complete a 'comprehensive needs assessment'.